 Add the coconut flour and mix 5 seconds, speed 3.
 Coconut flour absorbs a lot of liquid so you should only need the two tablespoons.
 Your batter should be the consistency of a thick, airy (cake like) batter.
 Let it sit for a minute and if it still seems a little wet, add more coconut flour teaspoon by teaspoon.

 Sweeten with rice malt syrup.

 Use macadamia nut oil or coconut oil rather than butter.

 Choose butter or coconut oil over macadamia nut oil.

-Replace with double the amount of spelt flour.
+Replace the coconut flour with double the amount of spelt flour.